topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 1. Introduction
 ---
 This document provides guidelines on using various Arduino sensors with the VCP-G board.
-It includes connection instructions and example codes to help you easily develop projects by using the VCP-G board.
+It includes connection instructions and example codes to help you easily develop projects by using the VCP-G.

-Specifically, this document provides guidance on Arduino IDE examples for the VCP-G board, including:
+Specifically, this document provides guidance on Arduino IDE examples for the VCP-G, including:
-- VCPDigital
+- VCP-G Digital
 - VCP-G Analog
 - VCP-G SPI
 - VCP-G I2C